MaterializeInc/materialize/doc/user/content/sql/show-views.md

 ---
 title: "SHOW VIEWS"
-description: "`SHOW VIEWS` returns a list of views in your Materialize instances."
+description: "`SHOW VIEWS` returns a list of views in Materialize."
 menu:
   main:
     parent: commands
 ---

-`SHOW VIEWS` returns a list of views in your Materialize instances.
+`SHOW VIEWS` returns a list of views in Materialize.

 ## Syntax